wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 == Upgrade Notice ==

-= 1.6.7 =
+= 1.6.8 =
-Fixed duplicate notices issue and improved performance with optimized plugin detection!
+Improved notice positioning and appearance, with better explanatory text and more reliable error detection!

 = 1.6.3 =
 Fixed Git Updater repository URLs and updated organization naming for consistent branding across all platforms!